idan424/MRI_enhancement/README.md

 7. cv2
 8. Pillow 9.2.0

-More recent updates are not guaranteed to work
+(More recent updates are not guaranteed to work)

+For the full list of requirements, see the `requirements.txt` file

 How To Use This
 ---------------